BadrChoubai/www/content/about.md

 # About Me

 I'm a Moroccan-American software engineer from Aurora, Colorado.
-My name—Badr (بدر)—means "The Full Moon" in Arabic.
+My name—Badr (بدر)—means "Full Moon" in Arabic.

 In becoming a professional engineer, I've found that I really enjoy learning new things and having to struggle through a problem to solve it.
 I've been starting to learn Go, developing small applications with it.
 I've been continuing to grow my knowledge